12.12.2020

 Shower Routine:

-I apply shampoo to my dry skin on my problem areas: face, neck, and chest as a 5-minute mask.
+I apply zinc shampoo to my dry skin on my problem areas: face, neck, and chest as a 5-minute mask.
 I also apply it to my scalp and upper shoulders as a ‘barrier’.
 I apply conditioner and try to keep it off my neck/shoulders until I rinse.

 Diet